HarshaJG/AR-Website/README.md

-# Augmentour
+# AR Navigation App

 ## Overview

-**Augmentour** is an Augmented Reality (AR) web app designed to help tourists explore new places.
-By marking Points of Interest (POIs) with 3D AR markers and providing real-time AR navigation, Augmentour offers an engaging and informative way to experience a city or location.
+**AR Navigation App** is an Augmented Reality (AR) web app designed to help tourists explore new places.
+By marking Points of Interest (POIs) with 3D AR markers and providing real-time AR navigation, AR Navigation App offers an engaging and informative way to experience a city or location.
 The app uses AR.js and A-Frame for AR functionalities and integrates OpenStreetMap and the Mapbox API for navigation and mapping.

 ## Features